Exploring Alberobello Trulli & Their Spellbinding Symbols

 5. Which areas in Alberobello can I find the Trulli?

-There are two main districts where you’ll find Trulli in Alberobello: Rione Monti and Rione Aia Piccola.
-Rione Monti is more commercialized with many Trulli converted into shops and bars, while Rione Aia Piccola has about 400 Trulli used as residential dwellings.
+You’ll find Trulli in Alberobello in two main districts: Rione Monti and Rione Aia Piccola.
+Rione Monti is more commercialized, with many Trulli converted into shops and bars, while Rione Aia Piccola has about 400 Trulli used as residential dwellings.

 6. What are some recommended activities to do in Alberobello?